VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 {{< /columns >}}

-Some are an attempt to make a writing system that [fits an existing language better](https://www.omniglot.com/conscripts/finnishscript.htm) than system used today.
+Some are an attempt to make a writing system that [fits an existing language better](https://www.omniglot.com/conscripts/finnishscript.htm) than systems used today.

 Some are made to allow for sharing or concealing messages in mediums that wouldn't normally be thought of as places thoughts could be recorded at all.